0xPolygon/polygon-edge-docs/docs/consensus/pos-stake-unstake.md

 ## Overview

-This guide goes into detail on how to set up a Proof of Stake network with the Polygon SDK, how to stake funds for nodes to become validators and how to unstake funds.
+This guide goes into detail on how to set up a Proof of Stake network with the Polygon Edge, how to stake funds for nodes to become validators and how to unstake funds.

 It **highly encouraged** to read and go through the [setup IBFT locally](/docs/get-started/set-up-ibft-locally) / [setup IBFT on the cloud](/docs/get-started/set-up-ibft-on-the-cloud) sections, before going along with this PoS guide.
-These sections outline the steps needed to start a Proof of Authority (PoA) cluster with the Polygon SDK.
+These sections outline the steps needed to start a Proof of Authority (PoA) cluster with the Polygon Edge.

 :::warning PoA and PoS chains incompatible
 A chain that has previously been running in PoA mode, cannot be converted to